JunoLab/Weave.jl/doc/src/chunk_options.md

 ## Set default chunk options

-You can set the default chunk options (and `weave` arguments) for a document using the YAML header `options` field. e.g to set the default `out_width` of all figures you can use:
+You can set the default chunk options (and `weave` arguments) for a document using the YAML header `options` field.
+E.g. to set the default `out_width` of all figures you can use:

 ```yaml
 ---